South Transfer Station

-The South Transfer Station is a convenient location for residents to bring excess garbage, scrap metal, appliances, electronics, mattresses, construction and demolition debris and more.
+The South Transfer Station is a convenient location for residents to bring excess garbage, scrap metal, appliances, electronics, mattresses, construction and demolition debris, and more.
 The South Transfer Station is open to the general public for a fee.
 Vouchers are available for Solid Waste & Recycling customers.
 Vouchers must be requested by calling our office before going to the Transfer Station Monday through Friday 8 a.m. - 4:30 p.m.

 Customers who choose to use the South Transfer Station must unload all materials as the transfer station attendant directs.
 There are several locations for unloading depending on the materials you have.
 See Preparing Your Load for more information.

 Minneapolis Solid Waste & Recycling and/or the Management Company at the South Transfer Station have the right to refuse any load at any time.

 What can I bring to the South Transfer Station?

 - Mattresses and box springs (each counts as one piece)